• Skip to primary navigation

 Check out our Best Zucchini Recipes

-All you need is one bowl, a grater, and a few pantry staples.
-No need for fancy vegan ingredients to replace eggs and butter.
+All you need to make it is one bowl, a grater, and a few pantry staples.
+There’s no need for hard-to-find vegan ingredients to replace eggs and butter.

-And for the non-vegans out there: give this a try!
-You won't miss the eggs or the butter, and you are going to feel fabulous after eating it.
-Let's see how is made!
+Give this a try!
+You won’t miss the eggs or the butter and will feel fabulous after eating it.
+Let’s see how it is made!

 Ingredients